Born-Digital Poetry

 Project Pilot | Poet’s Guide | Exhibition | Project Leadership

-The WashU Libraries’ Born Digital Poetry: Planning for the Future of Literary Archives project addresses key questions about the acquisition, discoverability, preservation, and use of born-digital poetry collections.
-Born Digital Poetry is the first project of its kind to focus on born-digital poetry materials, setting a precedent for future digital preservation in literary archives.
+The WashU Libraries’ Born-Digital Poetry: Planning for the Future of Literary Archives project addresses key questions about the acquisition, discoverability, preservation, and use of born-digital poetry collections.
+Born-Digital Poetry is the first project of its kind to focus on born-digital poetry materials, setting a precedent for future digital preservation in literary archives.

 Funded through the Mellon Foundation’s Public Knowledge program, the $250,000 award supports the development of innovative methods to steward born-digital poetry collections, preventing the future loss of late 20th- and 21st-century poetic works.
 Central to the initiative are two main components: poet-driven curation, which provides tools for digital preservation, and the processing of digital content, which allows for the exploration of innovative ways poets create in the digital age.